 The go-to bodyweight glute exercise in any bodyweight glute workout is typically either the basic glute bridge or single-leg glute bridge.

-Moreover, beginners who are still trying to develop the mind-body connection with the glutes often find that it is difficult to properly activate the glutes with the glute bridge.
+Moreover, beginners still trying to develop the mind-body connection with the glutes often find that it is difficult to activate the glutes properly with the glute bridge.

 As such, some beginners find that the movement is primarily initiated by the hamstrings or even lifting upwards from the hip flexors and quads rather than powering the glute bridge with the glutes.

-This bodyweight glutes exercise targets all three major muscles of the glutes, and the position (albeit somewhat awkward at first) makes it easier to help activate your glutes.
+This bodyweight glutes exercise targets all three major muscles of the glutes muscle group, and the position (albeit somewhat awkward at first) makes it easier to help glute activation.

 Here are the steps for performing this one of our bodyweight exercises for glutes:

-- Then, drop your knees out to the sides and rotate your lower legs, ankles, and feet so that you place the soles of your feet together.
-Essentially, your legs should be in the butterfly stretch position as if you are going to stretch your groin.
+2. Then, drop your knees out to the sides and rotate your lower legs, ankles, and feet so that you place the soles of your feet together.
+Essentially, your legs should be in the open butterfly stretch position as if you were to stretch your groin.

 If you are feeling the exercise more in your hips than in your glutes, try bringing your feet further away from your crotch.